alvamind/method-types-ts-generator-alvamind/documentation-for-AI.md

 *   **Implicit `void` and `Promise<void>` handling.**
 *   **Explicit return type handling.**

-**Final Workflow:**

-1.  **Setup:** Start with the existing project structure.
-2.  **Code:** Modify `src/core/type-extractor.ts`, `src/index.ts`, and `scripts/generate-type-cli.ts` based on rules.
-3.  **Test:** Run existing tests, add more tests if needed.
-4.  **Verify:** Manually verify generated `.d.ts` file and ensure the intellisense is correct.

-Okay, I understand.
-Let's add 10 more critical Q&A entries specifically focusing on the Core & Type Extraction aspects.
-This will provide even more clarity and cover potential edge cases.

 QnA

 **Core & Type Extraction:**
 1.  **Q: Return Type and `raw`, `promise`, `observable` Options:** How are return types handled with `raw`, `promise` and `observable` options?
     *   **A:** `raw` outputs the exact type as is (including `Promise<>`); `promise` wraps non-promise types with `Promise<>`; and `observable` wraps types with `Observable<>` from `rxjs`.
 If type is already wrapped, it is not wrapped again.
 2.  **Q: "Full Type String" Extraction:** What does extracting the "full type string" entail?
     *   **A:** Includes the complete type declaration as written (including generics, conditional types, etc) plus the *full import statement* (path, name, alias if any).
 3.  **Q: Type Resolution Priority & Circular Deps/Collisions:** How are types resolved, and what happens in circular dependencies or naming collisions?
     *   **A:** First, try to resolve from the import statement in source file.
 If no import, then built in types.
 Circular dependencies, name collisions (use alias), or not found types fallback to `any` with a warning.
 4. **Q: Complex Types and Generics:** How do you handle complex types, generics, and mapped/conditional types, built-in types like `Array<string>`, `Partial<User>`, and type operators?
     *   **A:** Extract full type string with imports, do not resolve.
 5. **Q: Import Statements Handling:** How are import statements resolved, and how to handle default and wildcard imports?
     *   **A:** Extract the full import statement.
 Use named imports, aliases, and from source file.
 Default and wildcard imports cause `any`.
 6. **Q: Inheritance & Overrides:** How are method signatures handled across inheritance chains and overrides?
     *   **A:** Use signature from the most derived class, skip private and protected.
 7. **Q: File System & Path Handling** How are types handled that come from outside `targetDir`, not in `tsconfig.json`, excluded, non existent, different extensions, `.d.ts` or that has syntax errors?
     *   **A:** For types from outside the `targetDir` or files not in `tsconfig.json`, use the import path as written.
 For files with syntax errors, or unresolvable paths or excluded files fallback to `any` with a warning. `.d.ts`, `.mts`, `.cts` are treated like `.ts`.
 Others use `any` with a warning.
 8.  **Q: Triple Slash, Global, Ambient and JSDoc:** How to handle triple-slash references, JSDoc annotations, global declarations, ambient declarations and `export =`?
     *   **A:** Use `any` with a warning as these are not supported.